filecoin-project/devgrants/storage-provider-tools-rfps.md

 -----
 &nbsp;

-### CID Indexing Tool for Miners
+### CID Indexing Tool for SPs

-A CID indexing tool for all sectors that a storage miner has, as software that sits on top of a Filecoin node and sends data to a community aggregator.
+A CID indexing tool for all sectors that a storage provider has, as software that sits on top of a Filecoin node and sends data to a community aggregator.

 #### Description

-Storage miners who offer more information about data and sector status are likely to be more attractive to storage clients.
+Storage providers who offer more information about data and sector status are likely to be more attractive to storage clients.

-A CID indexer could be run as a sidecar to Lotus to keep track of all sectors a miner has:
+A CID indexer could be run as a sidecar to Lotus to keep track of all sectors a SP has:

 - Grabs all the IPLD data structures of the client data
 - Understands every CID